 Funding for this new state justice system has not remained static.
-Over the last decade, total funding from all sources for legal services in the United States has grown from an estimated \$700 million to over \$1 billion.
-Despite the 1996 reductions, appropriations for LSC have recovered slowly from \$278 million in FY 1996 to \$326.5 million in FY 20066, and funding
+From 1996 through 2013, total funding from all sources for legal services in the United States grew from an estimated \$700 million to over \$1.3 billion.
+Despite the 1996 reductions, appropriations for LSC recovered slowly from \$278 million in FY 1996 to \$420 million in FY 2010, and funding from other sources grew significantly during much of that same period.
+Until recently, most of this increase was attributed to expansion of IOLTA6 programs and new mechanisms to increase the amount of IOLTA funding that was available to support civil legal assistance.
+However, with the economic downturn that began at the end of 2008, IOLTA funds for legal services have spiraled down in many states, as a result of historically low interest rates as well as major slowdowns in the real estate market and general business activity that had provided the impetus for IOLTA funding.